posit-dev/positron/extensions/positron-python/README.md

 | `Format Document`                     | Formats code using the provided [formatter](https://code.visualstudio.com/docs/python/editing#_formatting) in the `settings.json` file.                        |
 | `Python: Configure Tests`             | Select a test framework and configure it to display the Test Explorer.                                                                                         |

 To see all available Python commands, open the Command Palette and type `Python`.
+For Jupyter extension commands, just type `Jupyter`.

 ## Feature details